Operationalising Representation in Natural Language Processing: Operationalising the Three Criteria

 In this subsection, I operationalise \hyperlink{use criterion}{Use}.
 I suggest that we can test whether the system uses information about a property by performing an appropriate intervention on the system's intermediate activations and assessing its effects on the system's outputs.\footnote{A large body of work in NLP takes a similar causal perspective.
 See (e.g.) \cite{Elazar2020}, \cite{feder-etal-2021-causalm}, \cite{Giulianelli2018}, \cite{Tucker2021}, \cite{Tucker2022}, \cite{vig2020_causalmediation}, \cite{geiger2019}; I discuss extant work in Section \ref{causal interventions}.}

 Recall that \hyperlink{use criterion}{Use} was defined as follows: \use* Suppose we have a pattern of activations $h(D)$ which bears information about a property $Z$.
-Given a particular input $s$ and activation $h(s)$, the question is: what does it mean for the system to count as using the information $h(s)$ bears about $Z$ to perform task $D$?
+Given a particular input $s$ and activation vector $h(s)$, the question is: what does it mean for the system to count as using the information $h(s)$ bears about $Z$ to perform task $D$?

-There's a problem with this question as posed: although it's natural to speak of individual activations $h(s)$ bearing information about $Z$, this way of speaking is misleading.
-In particular, it doesn't make sense to ask about the mutual information a single activation $h(s)$ bears about a property $Z$; this is akin to asking about the trivial quantity $I(\mathbf{Z};\mathbf{h'})$, where $\mathbf{h'}$ is a constant random variable (which takes value $h(s)$ with probability $1$).
+There's a problem with this question as posed: although it's natural to speak of individual activation vectors $h(s)$ bearing information about $Z$, this way of speaking is misleading.
+In particular, it doesn't make sense to ask about the mutual information a single activation vector $h(s)$ bears about a property $Z$; this is akin to asking about the trivial quantity $I(\mathbf{Z};\mathbf{h'})$, where $\mathbf{h'}$ is a constant random variable (which takes value $h(s)$ with probability $1$).

 This is an instance of a more general principle: individual messages are only informative relative to a decoding scheme.
-To the extent that it makes sense to speak of a single activation $h(s)$ bearing information, then, it is in virtue of the fact that $h(s)$ is part of a \textit{pattern of activations} $h(D)$; it is $h(D)$ that is the primary vehicle for informational content.
+To the extent that it makes sense to speak of a single activation vector $h(s)$ bearing information, then, it is in virtue of the fact that $h(s)$ is part of a \textit{pattern of activations} $h(D)$; it is $h(D)$ that is the primary vehicle for informational content.
 So the information $h(s)$ bears about $Z$ can only be defined relative to a \textit{way of decoding} the information that $h(D)$ bears about $Z$.\footnote{A related notion is that of `usable information', in which mutual information is relativised to a `predictive family' of decoders.
 This is introduced by \textcite{Xu2020-usable-information} (and applied in the context of probing by \cite{Hewitt-ConditionalProbing-2021}).
-Their framework applies only to information carried by patterns of activations $h(D)$, rather than individual activations.} A way of decoding the information $h(D)$ bears about $Z$ is just a successful probe $g_{Z}:h(D)\rightarrow \mathcal{P}(Z)$.
+Their framework applies only to information carried by patterns of activations $h(D)$, rather than individual activation vectors.} A way of decoding the information $h(D)$ bears about $Z$ is just a successful probe $g_{Z}:h(D)\rightarrow \mathcal{P}(Z)$.

-Fixing some successful probe $g_{Z}$, the discussion above motivates the following definition: \begin{definition}[Activation Bearing Information Relative to a Probe] The amount of information an activation $h(s)$ bears about $Z$ relative to a probe $g_{Z}$ is given by the negative entropy
+Fixing some successful probe $g_{Z}$, the discussion above motivates the following definition: \begin{definition}[Activation Vector Bearing Information Relative to a Probe] The amount of information an activation vector $h(s)$ bears about $Z$ relative to a probe $g_{Z}$ is given by the negative entropy